mclu/CAI_Tandem/README.md

-# Center for Academic Inovation - Tandem
+# Center for Academic Innovation - Tandem

 ## Overview
 The repo analyzes